TheJJ/ceph-cheatsheet/README.md

 ceph tell 'mgr.$activemgrid' balancer status
 ```

-use `upmap` mode: relocate single PGs as "override" to CRUSH.
+Use `upmap` mode: relocate single PGs as "override" to CRUSH.
+Needs Ceph Luminous and [Linux kernel 4.13](#Kernel feature list).
 ```
-# to use upmap as balancer mode, the client must be luminous!
-# kernel >=4.13 supports this (even though the command complains about a too old client)
+# If you have Luminous and kernel >=4.13 it may still complain about a too old client,
+# but we know what we're doing :)
 ceph osd set-require-min-compat-client luminous --yes-i-really-mean-it
 ```